 Major development advisory meetings are offered to larger-scale projects to explain the City’s development review process.
-Each meeting brings together relevant review agencies, such as the Department of City Planning, Bureau of Building Inspection, Department of Public Works, Water and Sewer Authority and Allegheny County Health Department.
+Each meeting brings together relevant review agencies, such as the Department of City Planning; Department of Permits, Licenses, and Inspections; Department of Public Works; Water and Sewer Authority; and Allegheny County Health Department.
 They are designed to give applicants an overview of each department’s requirements so that they can successfully navigate the development review process.
 In addition, these meetings serve to notify city departments of proposed major projects.

 Applicants are encouraged to come in at an early stage of project development, especially if they are unfamiliar with development regulations in Pittsburgh.
 However, it is recommended that projects be past the conceptual stage to allow the department and agency staff to provide more project-specific guidance.